Impact123/AutoExecConfig/README.md

 ## How does it work?
 If you add an convar via `AutoExecConfig_CreateConVar` it will be searched in the autoconfigfile you set before.
 If it can't be found within the file it will add it with the informations you created the convar with.
-After that the file will be cleaned from unneccessary whitespaces created by user or autoexecconfig itself.
+After that the file should be cleaned from unneccessary whitespaces created by user or autoexecconfig itself.